Those Winter Sundays

 "Those Winter Sundays" is a poem written in 1962 by American Robert Hayden (1913–1980), while he was teaching as an English professor at Fisk University.
-The poem is one of Hayden's most recognised works, together with another poem entitled "Middle Passage".
+The poem is one of Hayden's most recognized works, together with "Middle Passage".

 The poem is about the father/son relationship – recalling the poet's memories of his father, realizing that despite the distance between them there was a kind of love, real and intangible, shown by the father's efforts to improve his son's life, rather than by gifts or demonstrative affection.
 The author's words suggest that the son feels remorse that he failed to recognise this in his father's lifetime.

 History

 Authorship history

 Robert Hayden was born on August 4, 1913, and was brought up in a poor neighborhood by his foster parents, Sue Ellen Westerfield and William Hayden.
 His life with his foster parents was tumultuous with frequent bouts of verbal and physical violence.
 He was the first African American to be named as Consultant in Poetry to the Library of Congress (Poet Laureate).
 He is famous for writing about cultural themes and African American history.
 He died on February 25, 1980, at the age of 66.